 CBD reduces inflammation in a similar manner to non-steroidal anti-inflammatory drugs (NSAIDs), but without the side effects associated with the latter.

-The reason why CBD is so versatile stems from its interaction with the mammalian endocannabinoid system (ECS).
+CBD is so versatile because of its interaction with the mammalian endocannabinoid system (ECS).
 The ECS is a complex neurochemical network that promotes and helps maintain homeostasis — a fancy word for balance throughout the body.

 Long story short, the ECS keeps all your other systems and organs in good shape.
 When it becomes deficient in its natural endocannabinoids, it gives rise to a variety of disorders and diseases.